 When it comes to calorie counting, there is no right or wrong.
 It’s all relative.
-The number of calories you should consume in a day depends on your age, gender, height and built, activity levels and health goals.
+The number of calories you should consume in a day depends on your age, gender, height and build, activity levels, and health goals.
 It also depends on what stage of life you are in: a growing child would obviously need more calories than his or her father.
 A 6-feet-tall man in his 20s who is physically active would need more calories than a sedentary 60-year-old woman who is 5 feet 3 inches tall.
 Pregnant women need more calories than someone down with a fever.
 Even hormonal conditions (like a thyroid imbalance) and your metabolism need to be factored in to determine how many calories you need per day.

 Since women’s anatomies are slightly different from men (like a smaller heart), both have different caloric requirements.
 Women in the age bracket of 19 to 25 need 2000 to 2400 calories per day, depending on their activity levels.
 From ages 26 to 50 the caloric requirement varies from 1800 to 2200 and thereon from 1600 to 2000.

 If you want to lose weight, the math is simple: burn more calories than you consume.
-So to shed one pound, you’ll need to burn 3500 calories.
+So to shed 1 pound, you’ll need to burn 3500 calories.
 Let’s say you want to lose a pound a week.
-That means cutting 500 calories everyday.
-4
+That means cutting 500 calories every day.
 But calorie cutting and calorie counting are not the only factors in losing weight.
-Calories often get a bad rap; we starve ourselves and stick to ‘low cal’ foods or eat the ‘high cal’ foods in moderation.
-Unfortunately it’s not as simple as that.
+Calories often get a bad rap; we starve ourselves and stick to “low cal” foods or eat the “high cal” foods in moderation.
+Unfortunately, it’s not as simple as that.

 It also matters how you’re getting the calories.
 While you may have figured out a magic number for the calories you can allow yourself every day, you also need to think about the source.
 Studies suggest that protein has a higher satiety value than carbohydrates or fats.
 A high-protein diet

 So, if your mission is to lose weight, a 400-calorie chicken breast for lunch would do a better job than mashed potato or rice of the same calorie.5

 Now that you know the ideal calorie count and how much is too much, it is easy to achieve your fitness goals.
 Just remember, don’t cut the calorie too low without checking with your doc.